-A talk with psychology researcher Matthew Hornsey about group psychology.
-Hornsey has published over 170 papers, with many related to group psychology topics.
-(Transcript below.)
+A talk with psychology researcher Matthew Hornsey about group psychology, polarization, and persuasion.
+Hornsey has been a researcher on over 170 papers, with many of those related to group psychology topics.

 Topics discussed in our talk include: why people can believe such different (and sometimes such unreasonable) ideas; persuasive tactics for changing minds; tactics for reducing us-vs-them animosity; why groups mainly listen to in-group members and ignore the same ideas from out-group members; the effects of the modern world on polarization; social media effects, and more.

 Here are some resources mentioned in our talk or related to our talk: